ruslan-ks/provider/README.md

    * The required amount is withdrawn automatically after the user replenishes their Account (this means Subscription Services are now supplied again)
 9. Supported User roles:
-   1) GUEST - unauthorized user; no permissions
+   1) GUEST - unauthorized user; may thumb through the tariff catalog
    2) MEMBER - authorized user; has an Account, may replenish it; may authorize and buy subscriptions
    3) ADMIN - manages users, services and tariffs:
       * may register Users of _MEMBER_ role